ethsana/exportSanaKey/README.md

-# exportSanamKey
+# exportSanaKey

-`exportSanamKey` is a command-line utility to get the Ethereum keys from your Sana keystore file.
+`exportSanaKey` is a command-line utility to get the Ethereum keys from your Sana keystore file.

 We reccomend the usage of `ant-clef`, but if you inadvertedly started `ant` without `ant-clef`, this is as good as it gets.